trimstray/nginx-admins-handbook/README.md

   > Disclosing the version of Nginx running can be undesirable, particularly in environments sensitive to information disclosure.

+  The "Official Apache Documentation (Apache Core Features)" say:

+  > _Setting ServerTokens to less than minimal is not recommended because it makes it more difficult to debug interoperational problems.
+Also note that disabling the Server: header does nothing at all to make your server more secure.
+The idea of "security through obscurity" is a myth and leads to a false sense of safety._

 ###### Example

 ```bash